-- Pay any Tax and National Insurance due by 31 January each year (and payments on account by 31 January and 31 July each year).
+- Pay any Tax due by 31 January each year (and payments on account by 31 January and 31 July each year).

 It is also worth noting that if you already complete a Self Assessment Tax Return, for example because you collect rental income or have savings interest, that you need to complete a Form CWF1 to notify HMRC that you have a new form of income you need to report on.
 Again, you can do this online here and you will need your Unique Tax Payers Reference.

 When Should You Register with HMRC as a Self Employed Hairdresser?